EttusResearch/uhd/host/docs/general.rst

 passing your desired LO offset to the **tune_request_t** object, and letting the UHD software handle the rest.

+The **tune_request_t** object can also be used with certain daughterboards to use Integer-N tuning instead of the default fractional tuning, allowing for better spur performance.
+The daughterboards that support this functionality are:

+* WBX (all revisions)
+* WBX-120
+* SBX (all revisions)
+* SBX-120
+* CBX
+* CBX-120

 Tuning the receive chain:
 ::